frankchang1000/ShooterStopper/README.md

 We also take pride in implementing **CockroachDB's** database in our project.

 ## How can we Improve? 🤔
-In the future, we hope to expand by implementing an instant response to law enforcement or police when a gun is spotted in order to try to prevent loss of life.
+In the future, ShooterStopper hopes to expand by implementing an instant notifying of law enforcement or police when a gun is spotted.

+## License